mrenrich84/CV/README.md

 Things didnt't went as expected so, a year later, I sold everything and took a gap year in Thailand with my girlfriend - trying to create a trip vlog which had a ridicously bad outcome.

-When we finally decided it was about time to do something serious, we headed for the British Isles.
+After that trip, I took some time to perform a big retrospective on myself and, based on my qualities and my motivations, find a new career.
-In there, I found this gem which is the Makers Academy 3 months web dev bootcamp and learned I am a born-to-be developer with exceptional interests on producing "beatiful code".
+I found this gem which is the Makers Academy 3 months web dev bootcamp and learned I am a born-to-be developer with exceptional interests on producing "beatiful code".

-My next step will be landing a job in company which mostly shares the Makers Academy ethics (Agile, SOLID, pair programming, TDD, open minded, diversity welcome) and I can't wait to see how these models fit in a professional environment!
+My next step will be landing a job in a company which mostly shares the Makers Academy ethics (Agile, SOLID, pair programming, TDD, open minded, diversity welcome) and I can't wait to see how these models fit in a professional environment!

 ***
 ### Skills